SocketDev/sfw-free/README.md

-This is the release repo for Socket Firewall Lite.
-You may download the binaries from one of the releases, but we recommend that using one of the official methods below:
+This is the release repo for **Socket Firewall Free**.
+You may download the binaries from one of the [releases](https://github.com/SocketDev/sfw-free/releases), but we recommend that using one of the official methods below:

 ## Installation